 Over the long-term, the Foundation expects current spending policy to allow its endowment assets to provide real growth over the average rate of inflation annually.
 This is consistent with the objective to maintain purchasing power of endowment assets as well as to provide additional real growth through new gifts and investment returns.
-The spending policy percentage decreased from 4.25% in 2015 to 4.00% in 2016.
-There were no other changes made to the spending policy for the years ended December 31, 2016 and 2015.
+The spending policy was 4.00% for both years.
+There were no other changes made to the spending policy for the years ended December 31, 2017 and 2016.